Remote Testing and Assessment

 Remote Exams and Assessments

-With remote teaching continuing through the end of the semester, it is important to begin planning remote assessments and final exams.
-Moving face-to-face proctored exams to an online format requires modifications beyond the transfer of the exam content to Canvas.
+With multimodal teaching in the fall, and remote exams at the end of the semester, it is important to begin planning remote assessments and final exams early.
+Moving face-to-face tests and exams to an online format requires modifications beyond the transfer of the exam content to Canvas.
 Consider test length, time for downloads and uploads, resources students will need, testing accommodations, as well as the irregular testing environment and technology limitations of students as they are engaged in the online assessment.

 - Are often more stressful for student than in-person proctored exams, which can negatively impact student performance.

 - Require advanced planning and setup for the instructor and student, and Monitor can generate many “false flags” that must be reviewed by the instructor after the exam.